-- For the first quarter of 2021, CSAV reported net income of MMUS\$ 448.9, which compares favorably with net income of MMUS\$ 4.7 for the same period in 2020. - These higher earnings can be explained mainly by improved results from Hapag-Lloyd / HLAG, where CSAV's share was MMUS\$ 434.0 for 1Q21, significantly higher than the MMUS\$ 7.4 recorded for the same period last year. - CSAV's risk rating agencies (ICR and Feller Rate) upgraded its risk rating in April 2021.
-ICR increased its rating from BBB to BBB+, while Feller Rate's improved from BBB- to BBB.
+- For the first half of 2021, CSAV reported net income of MMUS\$ 974.2, which compares favorably with net income of MMUS\$ 66.9 for the same period in 2020. - These higher earnings can be explained mainly by improved results from Hapag-Lloyd / HLAG, where CSAV's share was MMUS\$ 982.8 for 6M21, significantly higher than the MMUS\$ 89.6 recorded for the same period last year. - CSAV's risk rating agencies (ICR and Feller Rate) upgraded its risk rating in April 2021.
+ICR raised its rating from BBB to BBB+, while Feller Rate's improved from BBB- to BBB.

-- # HLAG reported good results thanks to strong container shipping demand, better freight rates and lower fuel prices than in 1Q20. - The industry continues to be affected by congestion in the logistics chain caused by COVID-19-related disruptions.
-Even though the industry's entire fleet capacity is fully operating, mobility restrictions have led to container and vessel scarcity in the logistics chain. - Hapag-Lloyd's risk rating was also upgraded in March 2021 by S&P and Moody's to BB and Ba2, respectively.
+- W HLAG reported good results thanks to strong container shipping demand, better freight rates (affected by congestion issues) and lower fuel prices than in 6M20. - The industry continues to be affected by congestion in the logistics chain caused by COVID-19-related disruptions.
+Despite the fact that the industry's entire active fleet capacity is fully operating, mobility restrictions have led to container and vessel scarcity in the logistics chain.
+This has been exacerbated by slow ground logistics. - Hapag-Lloyd's risk rating was also upgraded in March 2021 by S&P and Moody's to BB and Ba2, respectively.